Minnesota whist

-Minnesota whist is a simplified version of whist in which there are no trumps, and the goal of the game is to take 7 of the 13 tricks.
+Minnesota whist is a simplified version of whist in which there are no trumps, and the goal is to take seven or more tricks.
 Four-handed whist is played with two teams.
 The players of each team sit opposite each other at the table.
 One person is elected to keep score.
-Typically the scorer's team is labeled as "Us" and the other team labeled as "Them".
+Typically, the scorer's team is labeled as "Us" and the other team labeled as "Them".
 In this game, the ace is high.

-This style of whist is sometimes referred to as Norwegian Whist as it has been passed forward to the Upper Midwest by Norwegian immigrants.
+Minnesota whist is also known as Norwegian whist, as it was brought to the Upper Midwest by Norwegian immigrants.